rfmoz/tuptime/README.md

 - Its written to avoid false startups registers, actually there are some issues with other alternatives related to that.
 This is an issue that sometimes happens on virtualized enviroments, servers with high load or when ntp are running.

 - It can report the whole life of the system or only a part of that life, closing the range between startups/shutdowns or timestamps.
-Also, it reports the accumulated running and suspended time.
+Also, it have optiron to swich the output to report the accumulated running and suspended time or know the system state at specific point in time.

 ### More information